 Kristi Maisenbach was 19 years old when she got her first real job as a crew member at a McDonald's in Folsom, California.
 But almost immediately after she'd started, Maisenbach says she had to fend off unwelcome and offensive comments from her immediate supervisor.
 Soon it wasn't just unwanted sexually explicit comments, but uninvited physical touching, too.

 Roughly six months after she started, Maisenbach says her supervisor texted her, offering to pay her a thousand dollars in exchange for sex.
-"I will give you a g if you give me oral," the text read, according to court documents.
-When Maisenbach reported her supervisor's behavior the general manager, she says little was done.
-She still had to work with that supervisor, who Maisenbach alleges became hostile towards her.
+"I will give you a g if you give me oral," court documents claim the text read.
+When Maisenbach reported her supervisor's behavior to the general manager, she says little was done.
+In fact, Maisenbach says she was required to continue working with that supervisor, who she alleges became hostile towards her.
 What's more, Maisenbach says, the general manager actually questioned what she'd done to bring on the harassment.

 "They didn't really listen to what I had to say, they were just like, 'well, is it your fault?'"
 Maisenbach tells Bustle.
 "It made me feel like less than I was worth."